Last updated October 12, 2020

 There are many caveats and exceptions, but generally, all private capital gains on shares are exempt from tax except for fixed income securities.

-Finally, if you benefit from the expatriate special income tax regime, the rules only apply to Belgian-source capital gains.
+Finally, if you benefit from the expatriate special personal income taxes regime, the rules only apply to Belgian-source capital gain tax.

 Belgium isn’t exactly a low-tax country, even as far as Europe goes, but it’s zero capital gains rate in most cases is one of the best in Europe.
 The Netherlands also does not tax investment returns, but it does impose a sort of wealth tax on investments.